-1. Pull up blinds (except 1st floor).
-5. Dispose of food that may spoil.
-2. Close windows tightly and lock.
-6. Make arrangements for care of pets and plants.
-Pets are not permitted to remain in the hall.
-3 Empty wastebaskets and properly dispose of recyclables and garbage.
-7. Lock door.
-4 Turn off lights and unplug all electronics, including refrigerator.
-8. Sign closing sheet and affix to room door.
+- 1. Pull up blinds (except 1st floor). - 2.
+Close windows tightly and lock. - Empty wastebaskets and properly dispose of recyclables and garbage. - Turn off lights and unplug all electronics, including refrigerator.
+(Leave refrigerator door open) - 5.
+Dispose of food that may spoil. - Make arrangements for care of animals and plants.
+Animals are not permitted to remain in the hall without their owner. - 7.
+Lock the door. - 8.
+Sign closing sheet and affix to room door.